s4002155/CCS_Blog/posts/week3_HW_2.md

 # Document your creative process in responding to Rozendaal's work.

 ### What attributes of the original work would you like to retain?
 What aspects would you like to improve / change?
+In fact, the original work falls short in many aspects to be included in the aesthetic category of “cute.”
+That's why I'd like to improve the original work to fit it more into the aesthetic category of "cute."
+I will make improvements in the ways by using the characteristics sucg as small, round shapes, soft colors.
+The original work, however, makes good use of “effective complexity” within a cute aesthetic framework.
+I want to maintain the attributes of the original work that balance between order and randomness by repeating seemingly simple visual elements.
+Additionally, the combination of visually simple elements, despite their individual simplicity, creates a composition that when brought together is greater than the sum of its parts.
+The arrangement and interaction of these elements contributes to the overall complexity of "cute," so I'd like to keep this part as well.

 ### In what way is your work in dialogue with the Rozendaal piece you have chosen?
+The original piece, created by Rafaël Rozendaal, is designed as a scene viewed from the inside out. _(Like looking at the weather outside the window at home!)_ I tried to change perspective to communicate with Rafaël Rozendaal's work.
+The work will be structured as a design that looks from the outside in, rather than a scene looking out from the inside.

+When considering how to express this, I also considered the aesthetic category of “cute.”
+When I thought of an object that could express "cute" while also having the characteristic of looking from the outside in, *"snowglobe"* came to mind.
+The snowglobe is a design that allows you to see the world inside the glass from outside the glass.
+Additionally, like the rain in Rafaël Rozendaal's original work, the snowglobe constitutes a snowy environment.

+**Therefore, in my work, I will represent the snowglobe, providing a different perspective from Rafaël Rozendaal's work, but in a similar way, communicating with the original work.**

 ### Document and discuss how the javascript techniques and design concepts you are using contribute to the aesthetic register of your response.